raspberrypi/documentation/configuration/raspi-config.md

 The `sudo` is required because you will be changing files that you do not own as the `pi` user.

-You should see a blue screen with options in a grey box in the centre, something like so (this might not be exactly what you see):
+You should see a blue screen with options in a grey box:

 ![raspi-config main screen](images/raspi-config.png)

+Note that the menu shown may differ slightly.

 It has the following top level options available: